Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/030_standalone.en.md

 title = "Standalone"
 slug = "standalone"
 weight = 30
+description = "Learn how to set up and run the BOMnipotent Server as a standalone application on Linux or Windows, with PostgreSQL and configuration details."
 +++

 You are not required to run the official BOMnipotent Server [docker container](https://hub.docker.com/r/wwhsoft/bomnipotent_server).
 Instead, you can download and directly run the BOMnipotent Server binary as a standalone application.